-The Chief Executive Officer (CEO) of DJB is worried about hacking and copied CTO's snote to the SUPER-SECURE system where ASLR is turned on.
-In other words, ceo.snote is the same binary as cto.snote.
+The Chief Executive Officer (CEO) of DJB is worried about hacking and moved CTO's snote to the SUPER-SECURE system where ASLR is turned on.
+The CEO also improved the buffer-overflow checking routine.
 Your goal is to read secret by exploiting snote located at the /home/ceo directory.

-NOTE 1: Regarding the Reversing criterion, instead of copy-and-paste (reversing cco.snote is the same as reversing cto.snote), describe why your exploit for cto.snote does not work for cco.snote.
+NOTE 1: Regarding the Reversing criterion, instead of copy-and-paste, describe why your exploit for cto.snote does not work for ceo.snote.
 For example, compare the output of the command cat /proc/sys/kernel/randomize_va_space on SECURE and SUPERSECURE systems.

-NOTE 2: Your exploits for cto.snote and ceo.snote have to be different even though they are the same binary.
+NOTE 2: Your exploits for cto.snote and ceo.snote should be different.
 The main difference would be figuring out stack addresses by using gdb vs. bypassing ASLR altogether.
 DO NOT brute-force the system.

-6 Task 5: vp. snote (Extra Credit: 25 pts)
+6 Task 5: vp.snote (25 pts)

 Your last task is to read a Vice President's (VP) secret message by exploiting snote located in the /home/vp directory.
-VP is also concerned about hacking and so VP copied CFO's snote to the SUPERSECURE system and further makes the stack of vp.snote non-executable In other words, vp.snote is the same binary as cfo.snote except that its stack is Non-executable.
+VP is also concerned about hacking and so VP copied CFO's snote to the SUPERSECURE system, made a few modifications, and further made the stack of vp.snote non-executable.
 Good luck on your final task!

-NOTE: Regarding the Reversing criterion, instead of copy-and-paste (reversing vp.snote is the same as reversing cfo.snote), describe why your exploit for cfo.snote does not work for vp.snote.
+NOTE: Regarding the Reversing criterion, instead of copy-and-paste, describe why your exploit for cfo.snote does not work for vp.snote.